dantman/elite-vr-cockpit/GETTING-STARTED.md

 In menu mode all the other controls are disabled and your controller's buttons are just used to navigate the menu:

+- Vive wands
+  - Sliding your finger along the trackpad will navigate through menu items.
-- Pressing on the edge of the trackpad or sliding your finger along the trackpad will navigate through menu items.
+  - Pressing on the edge of the trackpad will navigate through menu items.
-- Pressing the center of the trackpad or pulling the trigger will select a menu item.
+  - Pressing the center of the trackpad will select a menu item.
   - Pressing the application menu button will go back/go up/exit menus.
+- Valve Index Controllers
+  - Moving the joystick will navigate through menu items.
+  - Sliding your finger along the trackpad will navigate through menu items.
+  - Pressing the A button will select a menu item.
+  - Pressing the B button will go back/go up/exit menus.
+  - Pressing the joystick will toggle nested menus open/closed.
+- Oculus Touch
+  - Moving the joystick will navigate through menu items.
+  - Pressing the A/X button will select a menu item.
+  - Pressing the B/Y button will go back/go up/exit menus.
+  - Pressing the joystick will toggle nested menus open/closed.
+- WMR
+  - Moving the joystick will navigate through menu items.
+  - Sliding your finger along the trackpad will navigate through menu items.
+  - Pressing the application menu button will go back/go up/exit menus.
+  - Pressing the joystick will toggle nested menus open/closed.

 Be sure to turn off menu mode when you leave the menu and want to control your ship.
-Or when you've selected a control binding and want to bind one of the in-cockpit controls.
+Menu mode is exclusively for controlling the main menu, pause menu, and in-game help screen.

 ## 5. Axis bindings